jrwhite17/DevOpsAssignment2/README.md

 Description: This test executes the CloudFormation update ELK template and evaluates how long the ELK deployment/configuration takes.

 * Clone the github repository and execute the following python2 script, "elkTest.py".
+* Open script in a text editor and type in appropriate values for the updated CloudFormation template.

 Note: Here is an example of how you execute the automated test:
 ```